furiax/Scrimba-BusinessCard/README.md

 # Scrimba-BusinessCard
-Assignment on scrimba.com
+Assignment on scrimba.com <br>
-Create a business card using basic css
+Create a business card using basic CSS